ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 Well, I'm sorry to dissapoint you, but in javascript, the answer is, nothing.
 They don't get unpacked and thus they're ignored.

-Buut, there is a way to keep them, and that is by using the `...rest` property.
+Buut, there is a way to keep them, and that is by using the ellipses `...rest` property.

 Allowing us to save the remaining properties for whatever they may be needed for.